michaelberge8/Calculator/README.md

   app.on('ready', createWindow)

-3. Download and install Electron.
+3. Download and install Electron from the command line using the command: 'npm install electron-prebuilt'.
 Electron enables you to create desktop applications with pure JavaScript by providing a runtime with rich native (operating system) APIs.

 4. Run the following command: '$ electron ./main.js' this should display the HTML, CSS, and JS as an application.